underscoreio/essential-scala/src/pages/traits/recursive-data.md

 ~~~
 </div>

-Using both polymorphism and pattern matching, define a method to double the value of element in an `IntList`, returning a new `IntList`.
+Using both polymorphism and pattern matching, define a method to double the value of each element in an `IntList`, returning a new `IntList`.
 The following test cases should hold:

 ~~~ scala
 assert(Empty.double == Empty)